fionapye/FossilJ/Demo_LineMeasure/README.md

 # LineMeasure

-Adapted version of FossilJ for measuring lines between landmarks Creates verification images of measurements, with specimen number allocation CSV files containing measurements with specimen and measurement references
+Adapted version of FossilJ for measuring lines between landmarks.
+Creates verification images of measurements, with specimen number allocation.
+CSV files containing measurements with specimen and measurement references.

 Install FIJI distribution of ImageJ
 Download LineMeasure fron the Macros folder and place in a convinient location.